 The only reason I was at Clarke & Simpson’s country auction in Suffolk was to buy a desk for my office.
 The Art Deco and Design auction in Campsea Ash is a good place to find handsome furniture that is not Victorian and not brown, and last Monday there was just such a desk in the auction catalogue.
-True, I also had an eye for one or two other lots that looked like they might go cheap, like the heavy cast iron Christmas tree stand and perhaps the green enamel angle-poise lamp – once you open an auction catalogue you enter a slippery slope.
+True, I also had an eye for one or two other lots that looked like they might go cheap, like the cast iron Christmas tree stand and perhaps the green enamel angle-poise lamp – open an auction catalogue and you are already sliding down a slippery slope with an invoice at the bottom.
 But the desk was top of my list.
 I certainly had no intention of buying a print by one of the acknowledged masters of twentieth century American photography.

 Nevertheless, there it was.
 In a corner of the room, in an unlabelled plain frame, and propped up against a wall.
-The auctioneers had not thought it worth the trouble of hanging it alongside the East Anglian School watercolours of barges at Pin Mill on the Orwell River, or oil studies in the style of Tamara De Lempicke.
+The auctioneers had not thought it worth the trouble of hanging it alongside the East Anglian School watercolours of barges at Pin Mill or oil studies in the style of Tamara De Lempicke.

-Photographs are a challenging category for general salerooms.
-Thousands of prints pass through the sales every year, often family albums of unnamed gentlemen in Edwardian dress and ladies posing in trees (was it something about the novelty of early photography encouraged people to climb trees?), or celebrity snaps, almost all of them worthless.
+Fact is, photographs are a challenging category for general salerooms.
+Thousands of prints pass through the sales every year, mainly celebrity snaps or family albums of unnamed gentlemen in Edwardian dress and ladies posing in trees.
+Almost all of these photographs are worthless.
+Most of the time it’s not really worth checking the stock.

-I have quite a few of these worthless photographs.
-There was a time when I bought just about any black and white print that I found in junk shops and in the ‘sundry’ boxes that appear in every saleroom, and I don’t really need any more general views of the Crimea, or waterfalls, or studies of cathedrals.
+And I have quite a few of these worthless photographs.
+There was a time when I bought just about any black and white print that I found in junk shops and in the ‘sundry’ boxes that appear in every saleroom, and I really don’t need any more general views of the Crimea or studies of cathedrals.
 What I do need is a good office desk, but first let’s take one look at that photograph in the corner.
 Just in case.
 The catalogue estimates it at £10-20, and describes it as ‘A Paul Strand black and white photographic print, possibly South American indigenous tribes people’.

-You only need one firm clue to follow the rest of the story – and that was the clue.
+That was the clue.
 This image was one of Paul Strand’s 20 Photographs of Mexico, made in the early 1930s as Strand was moving away from his earlier hard-edged modernism and towards a more elusive aesthetic that combined social awareness with a kind of abstraction.
-The photographs were produced as hand-made photogravures – an ink-based etching process capable of very high quality results – and issued in a limited edition of 250 boxed portfolios in 1940, and again in an edition of 1000 in 1967 when Strand’s reputation was more established.
+These photographs were produced as hand-made photogravures – an ink-based etching process capable of very high quality results – and issued in a limited edition of 250 boxed portfolios in 1940, and again in an edition of 1000 in 1967 when Strand’s reputation was more established.
 This particular print was from the first edition; the images are not quite as clear as in the second edition, but they are more atmospheric and more collectable due to the smaller edition run.

-The 1967 edition: brighter, cleaner, colder, and less mysterious
+The 1967 edition: brighter, cleaner, colder, less mysterious

 All this information and more was available to anyone with a web browser in their pocket – which means pretty much everyone.
 So why did this print slip through the auctioneer’s net?
 After all the sale is worth more to the auction house at its real value, and Woman and Boy, Toluca 1933 is worth a lot more than the auctioneer’s estimate.
 Although there was no information on the frame, someone – perhaps the seller – had identified it as by Paul Strand, one of the handful of photographers who defined American camera art in the last century.
 Surely the name alone, visible online for all the world to see, would have alerted a collector with knowledge?